 Your co-signer should have a low debt-to-income ratio (DTI).
 When they sign the loan, they’re officially taking on the debt with you, and that will increase their DTI.
 If it brings the DTI above 43%, they might have difficulty qualifying for credit if they need it.

 Alternatives to a Personal Loan

 Finding loans for the self-employed isn’t the easiest task.
-There are many personal loan documents required for self-employed borrowers, and sometimes even those aren't enough.
-You know your income is reliable, but the paperwork doesn't show it, at least not from the bank's perspective.
+There are many personal loan documents required for self-employed borrowers, and sometimes even those aren’t enough.
+You know your income is reliable, but the paperwork doesn’t show it, at least not from the bank’s perspective.
 You can scramble for approval, or you could think of alternative ways to get cash.
 You can search for a flexible lender that offers no stated income personal loans.

 If you’re a homeowner, consider using your equity.
 You used to have to borrow against it, perhaps with a home equity line of credit or cash-out refinance.
-That’s not the case anymore, thanks to EasyKnock’s Sell and Stay program.
+That’s not the case anymore, thanks to EasyKnock’s Sell & Stay program.

-Sell and Stay is a sale-leaseback arrangement.
-You sell your home to EasyKnock and get an agreed-upon portion of your equity.
-You remain in the home as a tenant until you’re ready to repurchase your home or relocate.
-There’s no rush, as long as you keep paying your agreed-upon rent.
+Sell & Stay is a sale-leaseback arrangement.
+You sell your home to EasyKnock, converting your home equity to cash.
+You then stay in the home as a renter until you’re ready to repurchase your home or relocate.

-Sell and Stay isn’t a loan, so you don’t have to submit any loan documentation.
+Sell & Stay isn’t a loan, so you don’t have to submit any loan documentation.
 As long as you have enough equity in your home, you’re golden.
 If you are an independent contractor, read our article about ways to get loans for independent contractors.
 Check it out today and find out how your equity can save you from the hassle of a personal loan.